LC Insurance Certificate Compliance Checklist for Malaysian and Singaporean Exporters

 • A twelve-point compliance check covering issuance authority, document type, currency, insured amount, effective date, risks covered, cover period, goods description, conveyance details, endorsement, originals presentation, and ICC clause edition citation.

-• A two-part reference table walking through UCP 600 Article 28 sub-clauses (a) through (k), each with a practical implication for marine cargo certificates issued in Malaysia and Singapore.
+• A reference walk-through of UCP 600 Article 28 sub-clauses (a) through (k), each with a practical implication for cargo certificate drafting.

 Who this is for

-Built for traders, exporters, importers, and trade finance teams in Malaysia and Singapore who present cargo insurance certificates under Letters of Credit.
-The checklist assumes commercial maturity with Incoterms 2020, working familiarity with ICC clause levels, and routine exposure to LC presentation cycles.
+Built for trade finance teams, exporters, importers, and brokers in Malaysia and Singapore presenting marine cargo insurance certificates under Letters of Credit.
+The checklist assumes commercial maturity and a working familiarity with UCP 600, ISBP 745, and Incoterms 2020.

 What this checklist references

-Download the checklist, run it on your draft certificate before bank presentation, and brief your broker against the points that fail.
+Download the checklist, run it on your next draft certificate before the broker issues, and sign it off in the file.

 Free Download Here